Home > Health & Fitness

 Screening for Retinopathy.
 The American Diabetes Association recommends that patients with type 1 diabetes have an annual comprehensive eye exam, with dilation, to check for signs of retina disease (retinopathy).
-Patients at low risk may need exams only every 2 - 3 years.
-In addition to a comprehensive eye exam, fundus photography may be used as a screening tool.
-Fundus photography uses a special type of camera to take images of the back of the eye.
+Patients at low risk may need exams only every 2 to 3 years.
+In addition to a comprehensive eye exam, digital retinal photography may be used as a screening tool.
+Retinal photography uses a special type of camera to take images of the back of the eye.

-Good nutrition and regular exercise can help prevent or manage medical complications of diabetes (such as heart disease and stroke), and help patients live longer and healthier lives.
+Good nutrition and regular physical activity can help prevent or manage medical complications of diabetes (such as heart disease and stroke), and help patients live longer and healthier lives.

 Weight gain is a potential side effect of intense diabetic control with insulin.
 Being overweight can increase the risk for health problems.
 On the other hand, studies suggest that more than one-third of women with diabetes omit or underuse insulin in order to lose weight.
 Eating disorders are especially dangerous in patients with diabetes and can increase the risk for diabetic ketoacidosis.
 Ketoacidosis is a significant complication of insulin depletion and can be life threatening.

-Aerobic exercise has significant and particular benefits for people with type 1 diabetes.
+Aerobic activity has significant and particular benefits for people with type 1 diabetes.
 It increases sensitivity to insulin, lowers blood pressure, improves cholesterol levels, and decreases body fat.
-Because glucose levels swing dramatically during workouts, people with type 1 diabetes need to take certain precautions:
+Because glucose levels can swing dramatically during workouts, people with type 1 diabetes need to take certain precautions:

 Avoid resistance or high impact exercises.
 They can strain weakened blood vessels in the eyes of patients with retinopathy.
 High-impact exercise may also injure blood vessels in the feet.
 Because patients with diabetes may have silent heart disease, they should always check with their doctors before undertaking vigorous exercise.